vs-ude/fyr-www/content/_index.md

 Fyr is a **research project** of the [_Distributed Systems_](http://www.vs.uni-due.de) research group at the [_University Duisburg Essen_](http://www.uni-due.de).
 Fyr is still in alpha status.
-The Fyr compiler for C99 is working, although not all planned features are imlemented yet.
+The Fyr compiler for C99 is working, although not all planned features are implemented yet.
 The WebAssembly backend is working for a subset of the language, but requires some more work.

 Some initial benchmarks indicate that Fyr in WebAssembly executes faster than JavaScript or even C (when compiled to WebAssembly) in the browser.